nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U1_to_U3.rst

     OvercloudComputeAvrsFlavor: computeavrs
     ComputeAvrsCount: 2

-**For multi-role AVRS deployment**, set the `node-info.yaml` with the corresponding role name.
-The following example shows how to create a deployment with one Controller node, two Compute nodes,  two ComputeAvrsSingle & two ComputeAvrsDual Avrs nodes:
+:Step 5: Edit an environment file called compute-avrs-environment.yaml in /home/stack/nuage-tripleo-heat-templates/environments/.

 ::

-    OvercloudControllerFlavor: control
-    ControllerCount: 1
-    OvercloudComputeFlavor: compute
-    ComputeCount: 2
-    OvercloudComputeAvrsSingleFlavor: computeavrssignle
-    ComputeAvrsSingleCount: 2
-    OvercloudComputeAvrsSingleFlavor: computeavrsdual
-    ComputeAvrsDualCount: 2

-:Step 5: Modify avrs environment file in /home/stack/nuage-tripleo-heat-templates/environments/.

-    **For single-role AVRS deployment** environment file can found at:  `compute-avrs-environment.yaml <../../nuage-tripleo-heat-templates/environments/compute-avrs-environment.yaml>`_ file.
-See the sample in the `Sample Templates`_ section.

-    **For multi-role AVRS deployment** environment file can be found at : `compute-avrs-mutlirole-environment.yaml <../../nuage-tripleo-heat-templates/environments/compute-avrs-mutlirole-environment.yaml>`_ file.
-See the sample in the `Sample Templates`_ section.

     a.
-For AVRS deployment, Virtual Accelerator requires information like which logical cores run the fast path, list of ports enabled in the fast path, additional fast path options etc.., to be set inside `/etc/fast-path.env`.
+Virtual Accelerator requires information like which logical cores run the fast path, list of ports enabled in the fast path, additional fast path options etc.., to be set inside `/etc/fast-path.env`.
-       Below is the mapping between parameters in heat template to parameters in `fast-path.env`.
+    Below is the mapping between parameters in heat template to parameters in fast-path.env"

     ::